Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 ---
-title: "Sharing Jupyter Notebooks using Github"
+title: "Sharing Jupyter Notebooks using GitHub"
 teaching: 10
-exercises: 5
+exercises: 15
 questions:
-- "How can you use Github for sharing Jupyter notebooks online?"
+- "How can you use GitHub for sharing Jupyter notebooks online?"
 objectives:
+- "Create a repository on GitHub to share your Jupyter Notebook online."
+- "Describe the features GitHub provides that enhance its utility for online sharing."
+- "Describe GitHub's limitations for sharing Jupyter Notebooks."
 keypoints:
+- "GitHub is a development platform where we \"_can host and review code, manage projects, and build software._\""
+- "A GitHub repository can be created, populated, and shared without command line or other special-purpose version control tools."
+- "Jupyter Notebooks shared through GitHub are rendered, but are static.
+GitHub does not run the notebook(s) in a repository."
 ---
 # Sharing using GitHub